heistp/antler/README.md

 ## Documentation

-At present, Antler is documented through the [examples](examples), and the comments in [config.cue](config.cue).
-Antler is configured using [CUE](https://cuelang.org/), so it helps to get familiar with the language at a basic level, although for simple tests it may be sufficient to just follow the examples.
+Antler is documented through the [examples](examples), and the comments in [config.cue](config.cue).
+Antler is configured using [CUE](https://cuelang.org/), so it helps to get familiar with the language, but for simple tests, it may be enought to just follow the examples.

 ## Status